klum-dsl/klum-ast/README.md

 #### Collections of DSL Objects

 Collections of DSL-Objects are created using a nested closure.
-The name of the outer closure is the field name, the name of the inner closures the element name (which defaults to field name minus a trailing 's').
+The name of the (optional) outer closure is the field name, the name of the inner closures the element name (which defaults to field name minus a trailing 's').
 The syntax for adding keyed members to a list and to a map is identical (obviously, only keyed objects can be added to a map).